havardox/worlds_slowest_neural_network/README.md

 raw python babyyyyyyyyy

-Side note: please do not use in production.
+Side note: please do not use this in production.

 <h2>WSNN's official mascot</h2>